feathersjs-ecosystem/feathers-vuex/docs/data-components.md

   </div>
 </FeathersVuexFind>
 ```

-By default, the following props are available in the scope data:

 It's also possible to modify the scope data by passing a function as the `edit-scope` prop.
 See the example for [modifying scope data](#Modify-the-scope-data)